Logiqx/gps-details/docs/articles/9-garmin/README.md

 The watches described on this page all use an Airoha GNSS chipset, which makes their performance superior to earlier models.
 This is why the guide does not discuss models such as the Forerunner 245 / 945, Instinct 2 (not to be confused with 2X) and fēnix 6 which all used a Sony GNSS chipset.

 The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.
 The rugged watches also have a built-in flashlight which nobody expects to need, but everyone loves!

+The fēnix 7 Pro and epix Pro also have a newer HR sensor (Elevate Gen 5) than the other watches on this page.

 Ultimately your budget and personal preferences will guide you to one or two possible Garmin watches.
 There may then be multiple sizes / colors / materials, music storage, and solar options to consider.
 Hopefully this guide has helped to point you in the right direction?